-- 1. Reading a peer-reviewed scientific article (or watching a seminar) - 2.
-Participating in group discussions - 3.
-Submitting an article summary - 4.
-Submitting a peer review of another student's article summary - 5.
+- 1. Reading a peer-reviewed scientific article (or watching a seminar video) - 2.
+Participating in group discussions (approximately 6 10 people) - 3.
+Writing a summary of a scientific article - 4.
+Writing a peer review of another student's article summary - 5.
 Taking brief online quizzes - 6.
-Submitting a virtual PowerPoint presentation - 7.
-Participating in an online role-playing exercise - 8.
+Participating in a Virtual Exchange interaction with global expert guest lectures with a Question & Answer time via zoom to enhance your global citizenship skills. - 7.
+Submitting a virtual PowerPoint presentation - 8.
+Participating in an online role-playing exercise - 9.
 Completing the Biology Major Field Test MFT

-These activities are described in more detail in the "Assignment Guidelines" Section below.
+These activities are described in more detail in Section III (Assignment Guidelines) below.
 Be aware that there are many deadlines in this course, and students should mark each of them in their calendars to stay on track.
-Each deadline is documented in the "Activities, Dates and Deadlines" section of this syllabus.
+Each deadline is documented in the "Module Descriptions" section of this syllabus below.

 II.
-Module Descriptions
+Module Descriptions and Dates